 As an integral component of Windows Networks, Group Policy controls the working environment of users and computers across the network.
 Group Policy Objects is a collection of group policy configurations.
-There are two types of Group Policies that can be applied to a computer.
+Two types of Group Policies can be applied to a computer.

 - Domain Group Policies (GPO)